 Funeral arrangements are under the care of Freeman Mortuary.

-To send flowers to the family of Colonel Robert Morgan, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Colonel Robert Morgan, please visit our Heartfelt Sympathies Store.